CERES-RUB/academic-skills/02_Term_Papers.md

 The first step in writing an academic paper is to find a topic.
 In so doing, it is not enough only to identify the issues which the paper will address.
 It is also necessary to formulate a question that makes it possible to work on the topic with an approach specific to religious studies.
 Developing a research question is certainly a demanding task.
 A good question does not usually stop at asking how things can be described (this usually results in a simple reproduction of one’s readings with no critical input), rather an academic question aims at explaining the facts or their consequences.
 An exception to this can be language-focused research, where the reading and representation of the material is a demanding task in itself.

 A second challenge is to narrow down the subject.
 Topics such as "The History of Hinduism in India" or "The Religiosity of Muslim Youth in Germany" are simply too broad to be dealt with in the context of term papers or even a Bachelor's thesis.
-The identification of a topic is also difficult be-cause it requires basic knowledge of the subject in advance.
+The identification of a topic is also difficult because it requires basic knowledge of the subject in advance.
 Only then is it possible to determine the more concrete questions into which a topic can be broken down.

 Therefore, finding the right topic cannot be done at the desk alone.
-It requires an initial, rough overview of the available literature and the state of research, as well as conversation with the lec-turer.
+It requires an initial, rough overview of the available literature and the state of research, as well as conversation with the lecturer.
 Do not hesitate to tell the lecturer your own ideas, but also be prepared to listen.
 If you have already acquired some basic knowledge, you can take up the lecturer’s suggestions and work them in sensibly.

 <div class="Tip">